Anne-Lise Caudal: Amateur career

 Caudal enjoyed a successful amateur career and in 2004 won the Biarritz Cup and the Championnat de France Dames (Coupe Gaveau).
 In 2005, she won the French Ladies Amateur at Pau Golf Club and topped the French national order of merit.
 She finished runner-up at the 2006 Portuguese Ladies Amateur.

 Caudal represented France in the 2004 European Lady Junior's Team Championship and the 2005 European Ladies' Team Championship, where she finished 3rd with Cassandra Kirkland and Jade Schaeffer.
 She played twice at the Espirito Santo Trophy, and finished 4th in 2006 with Isabelle Boineau and Mélodie Bourdy.
 In 2005, she played in the Vagliano Trophy against Great Britain & Ireland at Golf de Chantilly.

 Professional career

 Caudal turned professional in 2006 and joined the Ladies European Tour.
 In 2008, she won the Ladies Open of Portugal, and the following week lost a playoff to Rebecca Hudson at the Tenerife Ladies Open.

 She finished runner-up at the 2009 European Nations Cup, representing France together with Gwladys Nocera.
 An opening round of 69 at the 2010 Women's British Open had her tied for third spot, one stroke behind Katherine Hull and tournament winner Yani Tseng, before finishing tied 31st, her best result at a major.

 In 2012, she won the Ladies German Open, where she defeated Laura Davies in a playoff.
+At the 2016 season finale, the Dubai Ladies Masters, her caddie died of a heart attack on the 13th fairway in the first round.
+Play was halted for the day, but she went on to make the cut.

 In 2019 she won the Jabra Ladies Classic on the Sunshine Ladies Tour.
 She was runner-up at the 2023 Dimension Data Ladies Pro-Am behind Moa Folke.